-Each spring, Student Leadership & Involvement in conjunction with Student Academic Success and the Office of the President hosts the President's Leadership Recognition Awards.
+Each spring, Student Leadership & Involvement in conjunction with Student Academic Success, the Commencement Office, and the Office of the President hosts the President's Leadership Awards & Honors Assembly.
 This reception honors the University of Memphis' finest and brightest student leaders and organizations for their leadership roles and service.
 We present awards in 25 different categories, including the announcement of each year's Carson Circle inductees, the highest honor for student leaders.
-Winners, and guests will be invited for dinner April 15, 2020 at 6:00 pm in the University Center Ballroom.
+Winners, and guests will be invited to the awards ceremony on April 20, 2023 at 7:30 PM.

 Nominations for all awards are now open and will close March 3, 2023 at 11:59 PM.
 To apply for each award, please click on the TITLE of the award below.
-For questions, contact Student Leadership & Involvement at email@example.com or 901.678.8679.
+For questions, contact Dr. MK Tyler, Director, Student Leadership & Involvement at email@example.com or 901.678.8679.

 This award recognizes a Registered Student Organization that has shown notable improvement with programming, student interest and involvement, and campus engagement or has gone from a state of non-existence and flourished into a thriving organization.